Chemicals for Priority Action

 The Background Documents assess the situation for the substance and conclude on what actions OSPAR should take to move towards the cessation target.
-They are reviewed periodically, resulting in review statements or revised Background Documents, depending on whether the new information available affects the risk evaluation and the recommended actions.
 Each of these chemicals also has a monitoring strategy detailing monitoring and progression towards the cessation target.

-Download here the OSPAR list of Chemicals for Priority Action with annotations.
-Chermicals for priority action listed in Part A are also shown below.
+Download here the OSPAR List of Chemicals for Priority Action with annotations.
+Chemicals for priority action listed in Part A are also shown below.

 |CAS No||Group of substances/substance||Function||Last revision of Background Document (Lead Country)||Review Statement|